-$$\overline{x'y'} = \delta j \cdot \sum{j=0}^{J} \frac{E{xy}(j)}{a(j)} \tag{10}$$ the final wavelet flux the cross wavelet spectrum was integrated over the scales following Eq.
-(10).
+As the intention of this study was on short events as well as a comparison to the traditional eddy covariance method, the wavelet cross-spectrum was calculated for both averaging intervals $\Delta t = 1 \min$ and $\Delta t = 30 \min$.
+In the last step to obtain the final wavelet flux the cross-wavelet spectrum was integrated over the scales following Eq.
+(13).
 Calculating the equivalent to the averaging time for the eddy covariance calculation of 30 min, the scale integration interval was set from the smallest equivalent period to 33 and 34 min for Mexican hat and Morlet wavelet, respectively.
 The difference of 3 and 4 min arises out of the wavelet-dependent calculation of the period λ and the choice of the spacing parameter δj .
-Here, as a compromise between good resolution in frequency domain and required amount of random access memory (RAM) δj was set to 0.25.
+Here, as a compromise between good resolution in frequency domain and required amount of random access memory (RAM) δj was set to 0.25 s.